NithSelv/ECE496_Design_Project/README.md

 As of November, 29th, 2021, the current tasks have been implemented in the HTTP server:

 - Server can receive HTTP Requests from Prometheus
-- Server can send HTTP Responses from Prometheus
+- Server can send HTTP Responses to Prometheus
 - Server can parse the HTTP Requests using the `Http_Request` class which will create a Linked-List of field, value pairs.
 Use `Find` method to search for the value of a particular field.
 Parse a given Http Request using the `Parse_Http_Request` method.
 - Server can create a HTTP Response using the `Http_Response` class which will create a Linked-List of field, value pairs.
 Use `Add_Field` method to add Http Headers or Body content.
 Create the Http_Response using the `Prepare_Http_Response` method.
 - Server can retrieve/update/store metrics using the `Metrics_Database` class which will create a Linked-List of field, value pairs.
 Use `Find_Metric` method to find a particular metric value.
 To initialize and update all the metrics in the Metrics_Database use the `Initialize` and `Update` methods.
 To add new metrics or update a particular metric, use the `Add_Metric` and `Set_Metric` methods respectively.